Creamy Chicken and Gnocchi Is the Coziest One Pan Dinner

 Storage: Store leftovers in an airtight container in the fridge for up to 3 days.
 Remember the gnocchi will continue to release starch and thicken the sauce over time.
 Add more cream or chicken broth when reheating to thin the sauce if needed.

-*Nutrition information is based off of 4 ounces of chicken and 1/6 of the gnocchi.
+*Nutrition information is based off of 4oz (113g) of cooked chicken and 1/6 of the gnocchi.
 The pictures show 4 large chicken breasts, which are larger than 4-ounce portions, so adjust the nutrition information accordingly if you are serving large chicken breasts.

 Video